Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2025-07-08: Fix edge case in transliteration of special punctuation
 - 2025-07-09: Improve CLI help descriptions and output formatting
 - 2025-07-14: Update Amharic stopword list with 10 new words
+- 2025-07-15: Add test cases for word and sentence tokenization